Charlie Chaplin is Downey Jnr’s Darling…

 On filming Chaplin (1992) – with the Cast, Crew and Characters – Sharing Robert Downey Jnr’s Limelight.

 Chaplin 1992 Trailer HD | Robert Downey Jr. | Geraldine Chaplin, Trailer Chan,www.youtube.com

 This post was originally going to be just a wee trailer review on the Chaplin (1992) biopic movie.
 However after chatting online with one of the blogathon’s lovely hostesses Christine Wehner, we both felt that finding more about the behind the scenes story would be more of a worthy tribute to the talents involved.

-So for this as a Behind the Cameras post, I’m taking a different angle.
+This review is primarily a Starry Biopics page and also as a Behind the Cameras post, I’m taking a different angle.
 I’m looking at the making of this film, starring at then 27-year-old Robert Downey Jnr in the titular role in this Richard Attenborough directed biopic.
 The articles and a video used for this post are linked at the end of this post, with the authors found in bold throughout my writing.

 But first a little about the film.
 This film details Charlie Chaplin’s life from the ages of 5 to 84, with Robert Downey Jnr playing Chaplin for the majority of the movie.
 As the elderly Chaplin (still Downey Jnr) reflects on this life and loves with his fictional autobiographical co-writing author, George Hayden (Anthony Hopkins).